-$$P(A \mid B)P(B) = \frac{P(B \mid A)P(A)}{P(B)}.$$ (2.3) Bayes's Theorem holds for any legitimate interpretation of probability.3 Two interpretations of probability are most common.
+$$P(A \mid B)P(B) = \frac{P(B \mid A)P(A)}{P(B)}.$$ (2.3) Bayes's Theorem holds for any legitimate interpretation of probability.
+Two interpretations of probability are most common.
 2.1 Interpretations of probability Frequentist probability.
 In the frequentist interpretation of probability, the probability P(A) represents a long-run frequency over a large number of identical repetitions of an experiment.
 These repetitions can be, and often are, hypothetical.
-The event A is restricted to propositions about random variables, a quantity that can very meaningfully from experiment to experiment.4 Bayesian probability.
+The event A is restricted to propositions about random variables, a quantity that can very meaningfully from experiment to experiment.
+Bayesian probability.
 Here, P(A) is interpreted to directly represent the degree of belief, or plausibility, about A. So, A can be any logical proposition.
 We will use the Bayesian interpretation here, and we will indeed apply the notion of probability to logical propositions that are not random variables.
-Specifically, we will consider probabilities of functions that describe how mutations in protein sequences affect function.
-2.2 Bayes's Theorem as a model for learning Let's go back to our regression of using the Arrhenius relation.
-Recall that there are two parameters, A and E_a .
-Prior to doing an experiment, we know some things 2In fact, equation (2.1) often serves to define conditional probability.
+Specifically, we will consider probabilities of functions that describe how mutations in protein sequences affect function. &lt;sup>2In fact, equation (2.1) often serves to define conditional probability.